BISD 2018-19 Rivera Early College High School

 Students are expected to be on time and attend class every day.
 If arrival to classroom is after the bell student will be marked tardy.
 Rivera tardy policy will be enforced.
 Refer to student handbook.

 One 3 ring 1 1/2” binder, and loose ruled paper or note book.

 *1 Black ink pen *1 Red ink pen *2 pencils *1 box of color pencils Page 3 of 6

 *1 *1 large glue stick *1 Large bottle of gel sanitizer^ *1 bottle of liquid soap^ *1 Roll of paper towels^

 1 If unable to acquire materials, please contact Instructor for additional grace period or arrangements.

-2 for additional material, at least 2 weeks notification in advance will be given.
+2 for additional material, at least 1 weeks notification will be given.

 ^extra credit will be issued per marking period

 A notebook is required for this class.
 The First page of the notebook will be the COVER page which will include the following centered information:

 - Vocabulary assignments